m-g-k/EventLogMonitor/README.md

 `Waiting for events from the Application log matching the event source 'IBM Integration' or 'WebSphere Broker' or 'IBM App Connect Enterprise'.`<br>
 `Press <Enter>, 'Q' or <Esc> to exit or press 'S' for current stats...`<br>

 As you can see it looks for the most recent three names by which the product's event log entries have been known.
-One other small change the tool makes is when it outputs an entry that belongs to one of these products it will prefix the name with the letters `BIP` to match the products message naming convention.
+One other small change the tool makes is when it outputs an entry that belongs to one of these products it will prefix the event ID with the letters `BIP` to match the products message naming convention.

 However, if you are not using this tool with any of these products, simply override these defaults with the `-s` flag as described above in the [Usage](#usage) section.